5 Best Caching Solutions to Speed up Your Site

 It might be helpful to compare caching to the clothing in your closet.
 The things you wear every week are probably hanging toward the front where you can reach them easily.
 Seasonal items and those reserved for special occasions are likely further back and require more work to get to.
 However, this doesn’t matter because you don’t need to access them as frequently, so reaching for the clothes you wear less often doesn’t slow you down.

 Caching does the same for your WordPress website.

 Data that must load every time someone accesses your site can be cached, such as the:

 - Static images

 - Website fonts and colors

-This will enable users to get to your site faster.
+This will enable users to get to your site, content, and products faster.
 Speed is a critical factor in the likelihood that a user (and potential customer) will stay on your site and click through your information.
-In fact, a Google study found that for every second over two seconds it took a website to load, the odds of a person abandoning the site increased.
+In fact, a Google study found that for every second over two seconds it took a website to load, the odds of a person abandoning the site increased dramatically.